Leaving your home and moving into a shelter is a big transition.

 If you are still at your residence or the place the violence occurred, you will be asked to go to a public place such as a drug store, video store, gas station, or any other neutral place within walking distance.
 We will then send a taxi to pick you up and bring you to safety.
 Because of safety concerns, we cannot send a taxi to a residence or the place of violence.
 If you need emergency assistance at a residence, you will be asked to dial 911 so that you may have police protection.

-A staff member will help you complete an intake interview, will administer a drug test, and will explain the rules.
+A staff member will help you complete an intake interview and will explain the rules.
 Please note that no one is denied entrance because they test positive for drugs or alcohol.
 After completing the intake process, you will then be given a tour of the shelter, provided with linens and personal care kits, and settled into your room.
 If you need medical treatment, the Intake Specialist will either arrange for you to go to the hospital or will schedule an appointment with a nurse practitioner who comes to the shelter twice per week.
 After you are settled in the shelter, you will meet with your case manager to determine how we can best help you during your stay.

 You will be expected to set goals for yourself and work toward those goals.
 All residents are required to attend educational groups and be present at house meetings, when possible.
 You will be expected to refrain from using drugs or alcohol during your stay, to abide by all house rules, and to meet with your case manager regularly.
 If you have children you will be expected to attend parenting classes.
 Any child over the age of four will be expected to attend psycho-educational groups.
 Mistreatment of a child is not tolerated including verbal abuse and physical discipline such as spanking.

 A broad range of supportive and practical services are available to help you start over.
 We offer individual and group counseling, legal assistance, and referrals for job training, employment and housing.
 Our case managers can help you with a protective order or accompany you to court.
 Childcare is available to mothers for appointments, job searches, court appearances, and other engagements.
-We have a half day early education program and onsite school (K-8) for children during the school year and a special program for school age children during the summer.

 Yes.
 The shelter is fully accessible.